NURBS-Diff: A Differentiable Programming Module for NURBS: Introduction

 The rest of the paper is arranged as follows.
 We outline some close related work in point cloud reconstruction, machine learning approaches in CAD, and differentiable programming in \secref{Sec:RelatedWork}.
-We provide the mathematical details of our differentiable NURBS layer in \secref{Sec:NURBSLayer}.
-We show the application of the NURBS layer to CAD operations in \secref{Sec:CADApplications} and to deep learning \secref{Sec:DLApplications}.
+We provide the mathematical details of our differentiable NURBS module in \secref{Sec:NURBSLayer}.
+We show the application of \nd{} to CAD operations in \secref{Sec:CADApplications} and to unsupervised point cloud reconstruction in \secref{Sec:PCReconstructions}.